Luongo stops 28 shots for 73rd shutout, Panthers beat Devils

 Both teams played conservatively, cognizant of eliminating the middle of the ice.
 As a result, the game was mostly played on the perimeter and there was little in the way of sustained pressure in the offensive zone.

-Tt took New Jersey rookie Pavel Zacha's five-minute major for boarding Denis Malgin to set the stage for Smith to open the scoring.
+It took New Jersey rookie Pavel Zacha's five-minute major for boarding Denis Malgin to set the stage for Smith to open the scoring.

 Smith's power play goal with 3:05 left in the first gave the Panthers a lead they would not relinquish.
 With 22 seconds left in the man advantage, Smith took a centering feed from Jokinen in the slot and fired a shot that Schneider stopped, but the New Jersey netminder couldn't control the rebound, leading to Smith's rebound goal for his eighth.